wocsa/cyberjutsu/courses/summer-2024/day1.md

 ### Sequence
 #### Block

 1 min to prepare

 3 min to fight

 Repeat the block 3 times

 Debrief

 Change partner or keep the same

 Repeat the sequence 3 times

+## Randori

+3 min randori without preparation and switch partner each time.

 ## Cooldown